 Frequently Asked Questions About Moles

-In the very rare case a mole does bite, you’ll likely just have some small puncture wounds and minor bleeding.
-Properly clean the bite, apply antibiotic ointment, and watch for any signs of infection, though this is highly unlikely from a mole bite.
+In the rare case that a mole bites you, you’ll likely just have some small puncture wounds and minor bleeding.
+Properly clean the bite, apply antibiotic ointment, and watch for any signs of infection.

-It’s best not to.
-Moles are solitary animals that don’t appreciate being handled.
-They may try to bite in self-defense, so it’s best to leave them alone.
+It’s best not to handle a mole.
+They’re solitary animals that don’t like humans.
+They may bite in self-defense, so it’s best to leave them alone.

-Moles are attracted to areas with plenty of their insect prey, like grubs and earthworms.
+Moles like areas with plenty of insect prey, like grubs and earthworms.
 Well-drained, loose soil is also ideal for tunneling.
-Repellents often contain strong scents that deter moles, though some cause stomach upset.
+Strong scents often deter moles, and many mole repellents have a strong odor.

-The primary signs of moles in your yard are the presence of raised tunnel ridges across the lawn and piles of loose dirt where moles have pushed up soil.
-You may also notice damaged or drying patches of grass and plant roots getting exposed due to their burrowing activities.
+The primary signs of moles in your yard are the presence of raised tunnel ridges across the lawn and piles of loose dirt where moles have pushed up the soil.
+You may also notice damaged or dying patches of grass and plant roots getting exposed because of a mole’s burrowing.